Last updated on September 13th, 2021 at 10:05 am

 Install Stabilizers

-My number one recommendation for what to do to help your travel trailer shaking is to install RV stabilizers.
+My number one recommendation for what to do to help your travel trailer stop shaking is to install RV stabilizers.
 These can be found in many forms and shapes, but the most important thing to keep in mind is the overall weight of your rig.
 A stabilizer should be able to support this weight!

-Some newer or higher quality travel trailers may have stabilizers already installed- if these stabilizers aren’t cutting it for you and your needs, you may consider purchasing additional ones or heavier duty options.
+Some newer or higher-quality travel trailers may have stabilizers already installed- if these stabilizers aren’t cutting it for you and your needs, you may consider purchasing additional ones or heavier-duty options.

 It is important to set up your stabilizers properly and get as many as you think you will need.
 While most RVers can get away with four stabilizers, some larger rigs may require more.
 It may take some trial and error, but these are key to stopping the shake!

 I have written about many stabilizers in this article here, and there are even more to consider, depending on the make, model, and overall weight of your travel trailer.
-Some of the least expensive and easiest to use options can be found on Amazon using this link- I personally use these and love them!
+Some of the least expensive and easiest-to-use options can be found on Amazon using this link- I personally use these and love them!

 Install Pop Out Stabilizers

-However, as I have mentioned before, use slide out stabilizers with caution, and don’t plan on using them if you have a newer RV.
-Most new RV slide outs are designed to support a huge amount of weight without additional help from stabilizers- you could damage the motors involved.
+However, as I have mentioned before, use slide-out stabilizers with caution, and don’t plan on using them if you have a newer RV.
+Most new RV slide-outs are designed to support a huge amount of weight without additional help from stabilizers- you could damage the motors involved.

-Park on a Level Surface (If Possible)
+Park On A Level Surface (If Possible)

 While camping is an adventure, it is important to park your RV on a level surface, if one is available to you.
 Having a level rig is a very important part of stopping your travel trailer from shaking, and I have some tips for finding that perfect spot.